EBITDA: Full Form, Meaning, Formula, Calculation, & Importance in Business

 Is EBITDA a GAAP measure?

 EBITDA is not considered a Generally Accepted Accounting Principle (GAAP) measure.
-It is regarded as a non-GAAP metric and is usually used along with the GAAP measures for comprehensive analysis.
+It is considered a non-GAAP metric and is usually used along with the GAAP measures for comprehensive analysis.

 Read Next